 One of the many learning opportunities assessment presents to students is to learn to be responsible for managing deadlines and completing their work on time.
-Building positive attitudes towards assessment for learning is of greatest priority, and teachers should:
+Building positive attitudes towards assessment of learning is of greatest priority, and teachers should:

-- Use their discretion to provide additional time to submit work, especially if they feel students are working to their full capacity and the learning outcomes would be maximized by providing additional time. - Monitor student hand-in on ManageBac and make sure that a student may not leave the lesson until the summative assessment has been uploaded - Request students to attend additional lessons or support sessions to receive additional support in completing their assessment tasks. - Grade a zero if the student has not adhered to the deadlines given or not met the minimum requirements specified in the rubric.
+- Use their discretion to provide additional time to submit work, especially if they feel students are working to their full capacity and the learning outcomes would be maximized by providing additional time. - Monitor student hand-in on Managebac and make sure that a student may not leave the lesson until the summative assessment has been uploaded - Request students to attend additional lessons or support sessions to receive additional support in completing their assessment tasks. - Only grade a zero if the student has not adhered to the deadlines given (including approved extensions and other arrangements) or not met the minimum requirements specified in the rubric.